waynodiablo/Oystercard/pills/command_line.md

 ### Mac vs PC

 Before we dive into using the command line, it's important to discuss the distinction between using a UNIX-based computer (Mac, any Linux including Ubuntu, etc.) or a PC running Windows.
 In these lessons, we're assuming you're using a Mac as it's the most common platform among web developers.
-With the technologies we cover in Atlas – a Mac is the tool of choice.
-If absolutely required, you can use Ubuntu, but you may encounter minor problems along the way that we won't cover in Atlas.
+With the technologies we cover at Makers – a Mac is the tool of choice.
+If absolutely required, you can use Ubuntu, but you may encounter minor problems along the way that we won't usually cover at Makers.
 This does not imply that Mac is somehow superior to Linux when it comes to web development.
 It is simply different, so the instructions provided for a Mac may not always work on a different system.

 ### What is the command line?